Pana1v/eternal-gloc-challenge/README.md

 # Eternal GLoc Challenge

-You wake up a warehouse AMR somewhere in a very large, deliberately repetitive warehouse and it has to figure out where it is.
+You wake up an AMR somewhere in a very large, deliberately repetitive environment and it has to figure out where it is.
 You get one 3D lidar scan and one camera image (or, in Track B, a short driven sequence), plus a prior 3D lidar map of the building.
 No GPS, no prior pose.
 The warehouse is built so that the rack level alone is nearly impossible to